aiforged/docs/docs/services/utilities/aiforged-digitizer.md

 The AIForged Digitizer is a utility service that converts scanned or image-based documents into searchable PDFs by adding a text layer to each page.
 It can also draw a visual overlay to indicate where text was detected for easier validation.
 The Digitizer uses a dependent OCR engine (default: Tesseract) and can be switched to another OCR (e.g., Microsoft OCR or Google OCR) in the Service Configuration Wizard if you need different language support or accuracy characteristics.

-{% hint style="info" %}
+!!! info
     Use the Digitizer as a pre-processor to make documents searchable and consistent before downstream extraction, classification, or rules.
 It can also run automatically on triggers as new files arrive.
-{% endhint %}

 ***